snap-one/docs-driverworks-proxyprotocol/source/includes/103_ui_button_proxy_overview/_1-UIBUTTONPROXYOVERVIEW.md

 ### JavaScript API

-The Proxy has also been enhanced to  provide a JavaScript API that allows Driver hosted web views to send commands, subscribe to DATA\_TO\_UIs and variables using the existing mobile communication channels.
+The Proxy has also been enhanced to  provide a [JavaScript API][1] that allows Driver hosted web views to send commands, subscribe to DATA\_TO\_UIs and variables using the existing mobile communication channels.

-In addition to the standard UI Button Proxy functionality, the enhancement includes:
+In addition to the APIs, a new capability has been added: [mobile\_webview\_enabled][2]

-A new capability: [mobile\_webview\_enabled][1]

-Three new [JavaScript APIs][2].

 A sample Driver: Javascript API Demo.
 To use the demo driver: